FunnelKit

 Problem

-Users add products, but the cart shows empty on the checkout page.
+Users add products, but the cart is empty on the checkout page.
 This usually happens due to aggressive caching or broken WooCommerce sessions.

 Exclude the cart, checkout, and account pages from any caching: plugin-level, server-side, and CDN.
 These pages are dynamic and must show user-specific data in real time.